zd3nik/SubSim/protocol.md

 After all turn results messages have been sent out the server will either start a new turn (send out a new `B` message) or send out an `F` (game finished) message.

+NOTE: Turn result messages are not quaranteed to arrive in any particular order.
+So do not assume that the arrival of the `H` message means there will be no more turn info message.
+Only the arrival of a `B` (begin turn) or `F` (game finished) message indicates that all turn result messages have been sent.

 ### Game Finished

 When the server sends an `F` (game finished) message it will also send out one `P` (player result) message for each player that joined the game.
 These messages are sent to all players.